Glossary of Music Licensing Terms

 - Songwriter: “All In” means BOTH the master use and synchronization fees are combined into one “all in” fee for licensing the song.

-Not to be confused with the composer, although composers often arrange their own music — especially anyone whose name isn’t John Williams or an equally A-list composer (they’re the ones who can afford to have their nails buffed while the Arranger weaves their magic).
+Not to be confused with the composer, although composers often arrange their own music—especially anyone whose name isn’t John Williams or an equally A-list composer (they’re the ones who can afford to have their nails buffed while the Arranger weaves their magic).
 An Arranger takes the composition and decides what instrument will play what and adjusts the music for the type and/or size of the band or orchestra that will be performing and/or recording it.
-Sometimes arrangers take a huge orchestra score and trim it down for a smaller group, or will take a classical piece and arrange it for a rock band or pop artist (think “Fifth of Beethoven” as an example).
+Sometimes arrangers take a huge orchestra score and trim it down for a smaller group, or will take a classical piece and arrange it for a rock band, pop artist or dance track (think “Fifth of Beethoven” as an example).

 Click Track (aka Click)

 This is a digital metronome signal (Click) that helps the musicians hear the exact beat/tempo while they record.

 A term used in cue sheet preparation noting the end title (Closing) Theme.
 This is most-often considered a featured use, since it is the primary focus of the scene/end credits.

 Contractor (aka Music Contractor or Vocal Contractor, aka Fixer)